sudsfsp/assignment-project/Codebook.md

 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-###Description of the variables in the tinyData.txt file
+###Description of the variables in the tidyData.txt file

  - Dimension : 180 observation of 68 variable.
  -  Format : The format of dataset is wide because every variable column is unique and give specific information.